0xM1cx/Obsidian-Notes/Cybersecurity/CyberTrainingPlatforms_Notes/Letsdefend.io_Notes/Cryptology.md

 In such an attack, it may be possible to obtain the secret key with signal processing techniques by following the power.
 In other words, such attacks are called **"Side Channel Attacks"** - is any attack based on extra information that can be gathered because of the fundamental way a [computer protocol](https://en.wikipedia.org/wiki/Computer_protocol "Computer protocol") or [algorithm](https://en.wikipedia.org/wiki/Algorithm "Algorithm") is [implemented](https://en.wikipedia.org/wiki/Implementation#Computer_science "Implementation"), rather than flaws in the design of the protocol or algorithm itself.
 ### Social Engineering
+This methods can be used to obtain the secret key necessary to obtain an encrypted text.
+Bribery, blackmail, and classical espionage methods can be given as examples.
+Using force to learn the secret key is also included in these methods.
+One of the frequently used methods is to persuade the person over the phone.
+Around a scenario, the attacker can achieve the goal based on a logical reason.
+For example, an attacker who says he is from the IT department may ask the person for their secret key or direct password for software updates.
+In order for the attacker to be successful in this attack, it is usually sufficient to convince the other party.